Samuel Yin: Philanthropy

-Personal life
+Personal life and death

-Yin is married to Wang Chi-Fan (王绮帆) and has one son and one daughter.
+Yin was married to Wang Chi-fan (王绮帆) and had one son and one daughter.
+His son, Yin Chung-yao is the chairman of Nan Shan Life Insurance and a director of various family companies including Ruentex Development and Gogoro.

-He is an experienced offshore sailor and commissioned the construction of two yachts, Sea Eagle and Sea Eagle II, the latter being the world's largest aluminium sailing yacht.
+He was an experienced offshore sailor and commissioned the construction of two yachts, Sea Eagle and Sea Eagle II, the latter being the world's largest aluminium sailing yacht.

+Yin died at Taipei Veterans General Hospital on 26 May 2026, at the age of 75.

-Awards and honors
+Awards and honours

 In 2004, Yin was named a fellow of the Chinese Institute of Civil and Hydraulic Engineering.
 In 2008, he was invited to join Russia's International Academy of Engineering and awarded the Engineering Prowess Medal, the academy's highest honour.
 In 2010, Yin received the Henry L. Michel Award for Industry Advancement of Research by the American Society of Civil Engineers (ASCE) for his contribution in the area of construction technology research.
 He was the first person without an academic background in engineering to receive the award.